30 Nov Quiapo is the heart of Old Manila

 Want to find these places?

 We teamed up with KKB, San Sebastian Basilica Conservation and Development Foundation, and Tralulu to curate an honest & authentic travel guide for Quiapo.
-The travel guide comes with an illustrated map and a handcrafted walking itinerary accessible through the iDiscover Manila app, including Quiapo Manila, available as a free download here.
+The travel guide comes with an illustrated map and a handcrafted walking itinerary accessible through the iDiscover Manila app, available as a free download here.
 The travel guide comes with an illustrated map and a handcrafted walking itinerary accessible through the iDiscover Manila app, available as a free download here.